darttheg/LimeX/README.md

 # LimeX
-LimeX is a primarily 3D game framework powered by Lua and Irrlicht.
+LimeX is a 3D game framework powered by Lua and Irrlicht.

 ## Requirements
 - CMake 3.x